 Price was born near Farmville, Virginia September 20, 1809.
-He grew up to attend attend Hampden-Sydney College in 1826 and 1827, where he studied law and worked at the courthouse near his home.
+He grew up to attend Hampden-Sydney College in 1826 and 1827, where he studied law and worked at the courthouse near his home.
 He was then admitted to the Virginia bar and established a law practice.
 In the fall of 1831, Price and his family moved to Fayette, Missouri.
-A year later, he moved to Keytesville, Missouri, where he ran a hotel and mercantile.
-On May 14, 1833, he married Martha Head from Randolph County, Missouri and the couple would eventually have seven children, five of whom survived to adulthood.
+He moved to Keytesville, Missouri, where he ran a hotel and mercantile a year later.
+On May 14, 1833, he married Martha Head from Randolph County, Missouri, and the couple would eventually have seven children, five of whom survived to adulthood.

-He was elected to the Missouri State House of Representatives, serving from 1836–1838, and again from 1840–1844.
-He was then elected to as a U.S. Congressman, serving from March 4, 1845, to August 12, 1846, when he resigned from the House to participate in the Mexican-American War, where he served as a Brigadier General of Volunteers.
+He was elected to the Missouri State House of Representatives, serving from 1836–1838 and again from 1840–1844.
+He was then elected as a U.S. Congressman, serving from March 4, 1845, to August 12, 1846, when he resigned from the House to participate in the Mexican-American War.
+He served as a Brigadier General of Volunteers.

 After returning from the war, he returned to politics, serving as the 11th Governor of Missouri from 1853 to 1857.
-When the Civil War began, Sterling Price was opposed to secession but, reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where the pro-secessionist militia had gathered.
-When he joined with the Confederates, he was given command of the Missouri State Guard and led his forces to two early Confederate victories, the first at, Wilson’s Creek near Springfield, Missouri on August 10, 1861, and the second at Lexington, Missouri in mid-September.
+When the Civil War began, Sterling Price was opposed to secession but reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where the pro-secessionist militia had gathered.
+When he joined the Confederates, he was given command of the Missouri State Guard.
+He led his forces to two early Confederate victories, the first at Wilson’s Creek near Springfield, Missouri, on August 10, 1861, and the second at Lexington, Missouri, in mid-September.

 Price never surrendered after the war.
 He led his troops over the border and offered their services to Mexican Emperor Maximilian I, who refused them.
 Price then settled in a colony of former Confederates in Carlota, Veracruz.
 He was impoverished and in poor health when he returned to the United States in 1866.
 He died in St. Louis on September 29, 1867, and was buried in the Bellefontaine Cemetery in St. Louis, Missouri.